jackjona/dl/README.md

-# Origin Proxy Downloader
+# Origin Proxy

 Download files from a specified origin.
+Add to the download queue.
+Get a proxied download or transform the direct url.

 ---